 One of the things I love most about living in Italy is getting visitors and showing them around my new (temporary) home.
 Our 4th round of visitors just left and our 5th will be on the way soon (with a possible extension and more visiting slots open 😉).

-I’ve been to Rome so many times it’s starting to feel like a second home 😂.
-With these past couple visits, I’ve been trying to see how coming to Italy would be if it was your first time.
-Even when I came to Italy, I had to already lived and visited Europe multiple times, so I often can take what I do as a traveler for granted.
+I’ve been to Rome so many times it’s starting to feel like a second home.
+With these past couple visits, I’ve been trying to envision how coming to Italy would be if it was your first time.
+Even when I came to Italy, I had to already lived in and visited Europe multiple times, so I often can take what I do as a traveler for granted.
 Plus, I’m always finding new apps and tips to make trips more accessible and fun.

 WHAT TO PACK